Tea purists divided over new 60-second brew

 - Published

-A thoroughly British storm in a teacup is coming to the boil after a leading brand said it has devised a tea bag it claims can brew the perfect cuppa in 60 seconds.
+A thoroughly British storm in a teacup is coming to the boil after a leading brand claimed it has devised a tea bag that can brew the perfect cuppa in 60 seconds.

 PG Tips says its new blend delivers a "more flavourful and refreshing" drink quicker, thanks to faster infusion.